jwrichard/SengGo/README.md

 reflect the remote one.
 WARNING: Any changes you made that have not been pushed will be lost.

-git fetch --all
+>git fetch origin

-git reset --hard origin/master
+>git reset --hard origin/master